Indonesia–Israel relations: Agreements

 In 2008, Indonesia signed a medical cooperation agreement with Israel's national emergency medical service worth US$200,000.

-In 2012, Indonesia agreed to informally upgrade its relations with Israel and to open a consulate in Ramallah, headed by a diplomat with the rank of ambassador, who also would have unofficially served as his country's ambassador for contacts with Israel.
+According to the report from The Times of Israel in 2012, Indonesia agreed to informally upgrade its relations with Israel and to open a consulate in Ramallah, headed by a diplomat with the rank of ambassador, who also would have unofficially served as his country's ambassador for contacts with Israel.
 The move, which had been agreed upon after five years of sensitive deliberations, would have represented a de facto upgrading of relations between the two countries.
 Indonesia had formally presented the move to open a West Bank consulate as a demonstration of its support for Palestinian independence.
-In fact, while the ambassador-ranked diplomat was supposed to be accredited to the Palestinian Authority/PLO, a significant portion of his work would have been in dealings with Israel, and the office would have fulfilled substantial diplomatic duties as well as consular responsibilities.
+In fact, while the ambassador-ranked diplomat was supposed to be accredited to the Palestinian Authority or Palestine Liberation Organization, a significant portion of his work would have been in dealings with Israel, and the office would have fulfilled substantial diplomatic duties as well as consular responsibilities.
 After Israel denied the Indonesian foreign minister entry to Ramallah in 2012, Indonesia backed out from the agreement and the consulate in Ramallah was not opened.
 Despite the absence of formal diplomatic relations, Israel and Indonesia quietly maintain trade, security and other relations which, however have been quietly deteriorating ever since the Middle East Peace Process has been stalled.